MattDierick/RTD-APIm-ADC-Controller/source/_build/html/_sources/class1/module2/module2.rst.txt

         - Apply WAF policy
     - Publish and protect Arcadia API
         - Publish the API using an OpenAPI 3.0 spec file
-        - Check the Developer Portal
         - Protect the API with Advanced WAF and APM using OpenAPI 3.0 spec file
+        - Discover the new Developer Portal

 |